-This program involves preparing blocks of ice with different objects frozen inside.
+This program, which is based on an activity available on Creativity Catapult, (http://creativitycatapult.org) involves preparing blocks of ice with different objects frozen inside.
 Children are provided with an array of tools, including toothbrushes, tweezers, eyedroppers, warm and cold water, and salt, to excavate the frozen objects.
 Facilitators are on hand to encourage close observation and persistence, and to suggest excavation techniques.

 Engage children with questions throughout their excavation process: How do you think the penny got in there?
 Which tool would take the longest to get the twig out of the ice?
 Is the warm water or the cool water more effective?
 How do you know?
 Ice Exploration works particularly well with natural materials, including plants, rocks, or even insects, but you can also try small household objects or toys.
-If this program goes well, it'll get messy - don't forget the towels!
+If this program goes well it'll get messy - don't forget the towels!